LETS GET ROLLING FOR SARDINE RUN 2020!

 Predators that predictors keep an eye out for include sharks and large game fish, common dolphins, particularly when they can be observed inshore along the east coast, and finally, the presence of the Cape Gannet is most closely associated with sardine presence along the Eastern Cape and KZN coastline.

 Fun Fact: While the common dolphin is highly involved in, and a marker of the coming of the Sardine Run, the resident bottlenose dolphin does not appear to associate with the Sardine Run in any way.
 The bottlenose dolphin is thus, unfortunately, not useful in helping researchers predict sardine presence or the likelihood of an annual run taking or failing to take.

-(This itinerary is only an example and will be adjusted depending on what package you choose)
+(This itinerary is only an example and will be adjusted accordingly)

-Arrival into King Shaka International Airport and Transfer to Umkomaas.
+Arrival into King Shaka International Airport and Transfer to Umkomaas at 5pm.